underscoreio/essential-scala-doodle-case-study/src/pages/foundation/atoms.md

 final case class Rectangle(width: Double, height:  Double) extends Image
 ```

 The low-level abstraction we are rendering to is built on paths.
 We could model this as, say "A `PathElement` is a `MoveTo`, `LineTo`, or `CurveTo`" and "A `Path` is a sequence of `PathElements`".
-This is actually the representation that Doodle uses, but we provide a higher-level interface like `Image` above for convenience.
-The `Path` interface can also be directly converted into code.
+Doodle actually uses this as a low-level representation, but we also provide a higher-level interface like `Image` for convenience.
+The `Path` interface can be directly converted into code just like `Image`.
 (At this point in Essential Scala we haven't seen the `Seq` type yet.
 It represents a sequence of elements.)

 ```scala
 sealed trait PathElement